Energy industry: Management

-Since the cost of energy has become a significant factor in the performance of economy of societies, management of energy resources has become very crucial.
-Energy management involves utilizing the available energy resources more effectively; that is, with minimum incremental costs.
-Many times it is possible to save expenditure on energy without incorporating fresh technology by simple management techniques.
-Most often energy management is the practice of using energy more efficiently by eliminating energy wastage or to balance justifiable energy demand with appropriate energy supply.
+Since the cost of energy has become a significant factor in the performance of societies' economies, the management of energy resources has become crucial.
+Energy management involves using the available energy resources more effectively, that is, with minimum incremental costs.
+Simple management techniques can often save energy expenditures without incorporating fresh technology.
+Energy management is most often the practice of using energy more efficiently by eliminating energy wastage or balancing justifiable energy demand with appropriate energy supply.
 The process couples energy awareness with energy conservation.

 Classifications

 Government

 The United Nations developed the International Standard Industrial Classification, which is a list of economic and social classifications.
 There is no distinct classification for an energy industry, because the classification system is based on activities, products, and expenditures according to purpose.

 Countries in North America use the North American Industry Classification System (NAICS).
-The NAICS sectors #21 and #22 (mining and utilities) might roughly define the energy industry in North America.
+The NAICS sectors No. 21 and No. 22 (mining and utilities) might roughly define the energy industry in North America.
 This classification is used by the U.S. Securities and Exchange Commission.